nrs-org/novelslop/content/vol_01/chap_09.typ

   Mona was worried that her thanks was too polite-coded, but she really meant it.
 After a short while of brainstorming, which was too much effort for a single reply, she sent the message to Uta.

   If indulging in friendly conversations was taking that much effort, just imagine how much time would she spend perfecting her email when she had to apply for a job.
+Yeah, can totally imagine, she would procrastinate against pressing the send button, before letting her ADHD take over and move on to the next thing.
+Let's hope that she would not have missed the deadline entirely.

   // haha apiss
   Following that message was the bear from the same emote catalog, now laughing